A handy guide to meteor showers

 Quadrantids is the first meteor shower of every year, usually occurring between the last week of December, and January 12.
 It peaks around January 3 and January 4, and is best seen from the Northern Hemisphere.
 The radiant point for the Quandrantids lies in the constellation Boötes, close to the Big Dipper.

 The radiant point of the Lyrids lie in the constellation Lyra.
-This meteor shower occurs between April 16 to April 26th of every year and can best be seen from the Southern Hemisphere.
+This meteor shower occurs between April 16 to April 26th of every year and can seen from the Northern and Southern Hemisphere.

 The next major meteor shower of year, the Eta Aquarids, occurs between late April and mid May, peaking around May 5-6.
 It is best seen from the Southern Hemisphere, though observers in the Northern Hemisphere can also enjoy a sparser display.
 Meteoroids in the Eta Aquarids are actually remnants from Halley’s Comet.
 The radiant for this shower lies in the constellation Aquarius.